Recent developments in this area

-- Why is there a new Regulation?
+- Why is there a Regulation on administrative cooperation?

-- What does the new Regulation provide for?
+- What does the Regulation provide for?

 - Implementing rules

 VAT fraudsters operate increasingly cross border, whereby the supplies involve different Member States and even non–EU countries.
 Such tax evasion and tax avoidance extending across the frontiers of Member States lead to budget losses and violations of the principle of fair taxation.
 They are also liable to bring about distortions of capital movements and of the conditions of competition.
 They thus affect the operation of the internal market.

-In particular, the new Regulation provides for:
+In particular, the Regulation provides for:

 - a precise definition of the information to be collected and exchanged with other Member States via the automated access to databases by competent authorities;

-– a legal basis for the setting up of an official network aimed at fighting fraud through a multilateral, fast and focused exchange of information which facilitates decentralised cooperation against specific types of frauds (Eurofisc).The mechanism for requesting other Member States' information and conduct administrative enquiries;
+- an official network aimed at fighting fraud through a multilateral, fast and focused exchange of information which facilitates decentralised cooperation against specific types of frauds (Eurofisc).The mechanism for requesting other Member States' information and conduct administrative enquiries;

 - The presence of foreign officials during controls;